-The G10 is one of the newest additions to Force USA’s popular lineup of All-In-One Trainers and even though it looks really similar to some of the other models, it’s got a couple of interesting new features worth checking out.
+The G10 Pro is one of the newer additions to Force USA’s popular lineup of All-In-One Trainers and even though it looks really similar to some of the other models, it’s got a couple of interesting new features worth checking out.

 Like all of their other All-In-Ones, the G10 essential combines the functions of a power rack, a Smith machine, and a functional trainer into a single unit.